maxdata/rubrix-blogs/README.md

 # rubrix-blogs
-A blog for the Rubrix website about my packages concise-concepts, classy-classification.
+Blogs for the Rubrix website.